 Monitoring Diabetes

-A flash glucose monitor is a sensor usually worn on the arm, that records your glucose levels roughly every 5 minutes.
+An intermittently scanned continuous glucose monitor (isCGM) / flash glucose monitor is a sensor usually worn on the arm, that records your glucose levels roughly every 5 minutes.
 You can scan the sensor with a reader whenever you want to.

-Both systems measure the glucose levels in the fluid just under the skin, through a small cannula which can be inserted at home and needs changing every few days.
+Both systems measure the glucose levels in the fluid just under the skin, through a small cannula which can be inserted at home and needs changing every 10-14 days.
 There is a time delay between the real glucose in the blood and the glucose level under the skin, so you may still need to do finger-prick tests before deciding on an insulin dose or when treating a hypo.
-Glucose levels change most rapidly after eating or exercising.
-Flash glucose monitoring and CGM is usually only recommended for people with type 1 diabetes, availability and funding for these systems will vary; so seek guidance from your local healthcare provider.
+Glucose levels change most rapidly after eating or around exercise.

-HbA1c is your average blood glucose levels for the last 2-3 months.
+HbA1c is your average blood glucose level for the last 2-3 months.
 A high HbA1c result means that you have too much glucose in your blood.
 This is one of the diabetes care measures that you need to get at least once a year.

 Have a look at the other care measures you should receive in the resource below.
 You can also find more resources about how you can monitor your diabetes.